What is a Traffic Technician?

 There were about 6,600 jobs for Traffic Technician in 2016 (in the United States).
 New jobs are being produced at a rate of 9.1% which is above the national average.
 The Bureau of Labor Statistics predicts 600 new jobs for Traffic Technician by 2026.
-The BLS estimates 800 yearly job openings in this field.
+There will be an estimated 800 positions for Traffic Technician per year.

 The states with the most job growth for Traffic Technician are North Dakota, Arkansas, and Kentucky.
 Watch out if you plan on working in South Carolina, Pennsylvania, or New Jersey.
 These states have the worst job growth for this type of profession.

 Traffic Technicians make between $29,750 and $79,070 a year.